 Can I put beeswax wraps in the dishwasher?

-No. The heat will ruin the wax.
-Always hand wash in cool water.
+No. The heat from the dishwasher will melt and damage the wax coating.
+Always hand wash beeswax wraps in cool or tepid water with a mild detergent.

 Can I freeze food in beeswax wraps?